|Formula 1 Racing||IndyCar||NASCAR|

 Oxymorons -- Has the phrase "jumbo shrimp" always bothered you?
 Check out this site for hundreds of examples of contradictory statements.
 Browse by subject, view newly-added oxymorons, or just look through the entire list.

-Snopes.com -- A virus warning window pops up on your computer: is it for real, or is it a hoax?
+Snopes.com -- A friend shares an unbelievable story on social media: is it for real, or is it a hoax?
 This site can clarify the issue, along with thousands of other questionable stories that have circulated by word of mouth, by chain letter, by Facebook and Twitter, or by email for years.
 Is it true?
 Check here first!

 Internet Movie Database -- information about movies currently in the theaters and at your local video store, as well as facts about the stars; even helps you find out what movies are playing where and at what times!

--- reviews of movies (newly released and on DVD), games, and tv series.
+-- reviews of movies (newly released and on DVD), music, games, and tv series.

 Rotten Tomatoes -- movie reviews and previews (movies are rated by tomatoes: a red tomato means a movie is "fresh", a green splot means it's rotten); reviews are written by movie experts.